johnny-zhang-1/Chess/README.md

 ### Target User Profile:
 Our target user profile contains a range of people from avid chess players to people who wish to practice playing with another opponent.
-We want to expand our target user profile as we further improve the program's usefulness and quality by hooking in people who never play or show any interest in chess.
+This program will appeal to anyone who wants a taste of the most skill based game on the planet.
+Ultimate Chess provides quality entertainment and practice in piece movement for both players.
+We want to expand to a range of people from avid chess players to beginners who don’t know the real rules of chess.